kubestone/kubestone/docs/quickstart.md

 $ kustomize build github.com/xridge/kubestone/config/samples/fio/overlays/pvc
 ```

 *Note: Kustomize has [extensive documentation](https://github.com/kubernetes-sigs/kustomize/tree/master/docs) about it's operation.
-It is advised to have a basic understanding on how Kustomize works as Kubestone uses it's features for both deployment and benchmark execution.*
+It is advised to have a basic understanding of how Kustomize works as Kubestone uses it's features for both deployment and benchmark execution.*